QuentinCazelles/logstash-input-blockchain/README.md

 }
 ```

-The following configuration will start pulling blocks from the beginning of the Ethereum blockchain and create one event for each "MyEvent" event emitted by "MyContract" contract with the retrieved blocks:
+The following configuration depends on a factory architecture ("contract" granularity).
+"MyContract" emits events.
+The first field of every events is the deployee address.
+Logstash will get all infos from deployee address thanks to its abi.
 ```
 input {
   blockchain {
     protocol => "ethereum"
     host => "localhost"
     port => 8545
-    granularity => "event"
+    granularity => "contract"
     contract_name => "MyContract"
-    event_name => "MyEvent"
+    event_name => ["MyEvent1", "MyEvent2]"
     network_id => 1
   }
 }